unicode-org/message-format-wg/exploration/maintaining-registry.md

 Each proposal is stored in a directory indicating indicating its maturity level.
 The maturity levels are:
-- **Approved** Items waiting for the next CLDR release.
+- **Accepted** Items waiting for the next CLDR release.
-- **Feedback** Complete designs that are in their implementation test period.
+- **Released** Complete designs that are released.
-- **Proposed** Proposals that have not yet been considered by the MFWG.
+- **Proposed** Proposals that have not yet been considered by the MFWG or which are under active development.
 - **Rejected** Proposals that have been rejected by the MFWG in the past.

 ## Alternatives Considered